-Kathy Grey is No Bully Lead Trainer and Director of Training.
+Kathy Grey is No Bully Director of Training and Lead Trainer.
 She has been a community advocate in Marin County for more than fifteen years, working with educators, parents, and children from kindergarten through high school.
-She has served on many educational boards and committees, has been a dedicated member and leader of her local PTA, and continues to volunteer with schools and non-profits.
-She is passionate about our youth, believing firmly that we build a healthy, strong community by empowering the younger generation and ensuring that they are given every opportunity to succeed.
+She is a seasoned conference speaker bringing a unique perspective and passion about our youth, believing firmly that we build a healthy, strong community by empowering the younger generation and ensuring that they are given every opportunity to succeed.
 Kathy began her career as an educator with Head Start fueling her commitment for serving our youth and communities.
-Prior to her work in education, Kathy was an arbitrator working in conflict resolution, resolving internal grievances for a major US airline.
+Prior to her work in education, she was an arbitrator working in conflict resolution, resolving grievances for United Airlines.

 Dakota Hoyt is a No Bully trainer.
 She has been in education for her entire professional career.
 She has worked as a teacher, math/science specialist, assistant principal, director of professional development, and educational consultant.
 Dakota has been associated with the Gurian Institute – Learning through a Gender Lens, www.gurianinstitute.com, since 2004 as a Master Trainer, the Executive Director (2012-2015) and Executive Director Emeritus (2016).
 Dakota’s keynotes and trainings span Early Head Start through post-secondary staff and parent groups at the local, national and international level.
 She has also co-authored From Boys to Men: All about Adolescence and You and Understanding Guys: A Guide for Teenage Girls with Michael Gurian.
 She lives in Colorado Springs, Colorado.

 Naeha Lakshmanan is the Development Assistant to No Bully.
 A recent graduate of UCLA, Naeha has spent much of her college career working with various non-profits.
 Working with GlobeMed, a national nonprofit organization, she found her passion for social justice through equal access to healthcare.
 She plans on going into medical school and working with nonprofits in global health to provide rural communities with the resources necessary for adequate healthcare.
 She was drawn in to No Bully by its unique method to handling a prevalent issue that is often ignored.